 |~ OR ~

 Hartford, CT 06102-5037

-Applications are now being accepted for the 2013 Summer Student Pre-Med & Research Program.
-Applicants must be pre-med students (who are U.S. citizens or permanent residents) completing their junior or senior year of college as of May, 2013.
-The deadline for the receipt of completed applications is February 13, 2013.
-The dates of the 10-week research program are June 3 through August 9, 2013.
+Applications are now being accepted for the 2016 Summer Student Pre-Med & Research Program.
+Applicants must be pre-med students (who are U.S. citizens or permanent residents) completing their junior year of college as of May, 2016.
+The deadline for the receipt of completed applications is February 5, 2016.
+The dates of the 10-week research program are June 6 through August 12, 2016.

 Application form with essay (why you want to participate in the Program; what you hope to contribute to and learn from the Program)

 Two confidential letters of recommendation from college professors.

 A 2x2 passport type photo (used in the hospital newspaper in the event you become a participant).